frogger21/columbia-edX-a3/README.md

 The dataset is the iris dataset at UCI Machine Learning repository.

 In unsupervised learning we do not have labeled data.
-We try and group the data and find the structure.
+We try and group the data and find the hidden structure.

 ![alt text](https://github.com/frogger21/columbia-edX-a3/blob/master/edx4.JPG)